 @salestraining @counselorselling #wilsonlearning @larrywilson

 Nobody was allowed much time to settle in at Wilson Learning.
 I had to hit the ground running.
 I was experienced in sales and eager to get going.
-I knew the insurance industry because I had worked for six years for The Travelers and for BlueCross/BlueShield of Minnesota.
+I knew the insurance industry because I had worked for six years for The Travelers and ficw years for BlueCross/BlueShield of Minnesota.
 Wilson had been marketing their programs to the life insurance industry for several years.
-Larry Wilson was a record setting life insurance agent himself early in his career .
+Larry Wilson was a record setting life insurance agent himself earlier in his career .
 His achievements gave him credibility in the industry.
 Wilson Learning, as a result, got its first real foothold with insurance companies.
 The banking industry was soon to follow.

 Sales territories were loosely organized.
-I was to cover the southeastern and south central states, but as things broke down on a week to week basis, all four of us crisscrossed the country in pursuit of prospects and servicing existing clients.
+I was to cover the southeastern and south central states, but as things broke down on a week-to-week basis, all four of us crisscrossed the country in pursuit of prospects and servicing existing clients.

 The insurance division had two programs to offer in the early 1970’s; Counselor Selling and Managing Interpersonal Relations (MIR).
-Counselor Selling was a sales training program that was based largely upon Transactional Analysis (TA), a popular layman’s approach to understanding human psychology.
+Counselor Selling was a sales training program that was based largely upon Transactional Analysis (TA), a popular layman’s approach to understanding psychology.
 Larry Wilson recognized that TA brought psychology down to a level that the average person could understand.
 Wilson took a down to earth approach.
 “You want proof,” Larry would reply when asked if the program was effective, “just have your people sit through a seminar.
 They will find that it is self-authenticating.”
 He was right.
 Participants loved it.
 They adopted the language of the course and started using it to critique their own sales interactions and plan their strategies for the calls they intended to make.

 A explanation of transactional analysis is beyond the scope of this article.
 It has fallen from favor over the years, and I understand from my friend Joe Haubenhofer, who is still affiliated with Wilson Learning, that it has been dropped from the program.
 The name of the program has also changed to Counselor Salesperson.
 (Insurance sales ranks at the time consisted almost entirely of men.)
 The goal of the program was to enable participants to become consciously competent in four major processes basic to the salesperson’s interaction with a prospect.
 The program identified the four processes as Relating, Discovering, Advocating and Supporting.
 Although the program used many learning models to illustrate important concepts, it referenced TA throughout.
 The entire program was media based.
 Counselor Selling was by far the most comprehensive sales training program every produced and probably remains so today.